TristanH9061/RAG-Math-PDF-Assistant-/README.md

 3. Embeddings are stored in a FAISS index for fast similarity search.
 4. When a user asks a question, the system retrieves the most relevant document chunks.
 5. The retrieved context is passed to the language model to generate an answer.

+## Example Use Case
+Ask: "What is eigenvalue decomposition?"
+The model then retrives relevant sections from the PDF and generates a structured explanation with math formatting

 ## Future Improvements
 - Support for multiple PDF documents